DataDog/documentation/content/en/security/application_security/code_security/_index.md

   text: "Datadog Code Security achieves 100 percent accuracy in OWASP Benchmark by using an IAST approach"
 ---

-<div class="alert alert-info">Code security vulnerability detection is in beta.
-To use it for your service, follow the <a href="/security/application_security/enabling/">Setup instructions.</a></div>
+<div class="alert alert-info">Code Security is in beta.
+To use it for your service, follow the steps described in <a href="/security/application_security/code_security/#enabling-code-security">Enabling Code Security.</a></div>

 ## Overview